 Login with SSO FAQs

-A: Login with SSO allows your employees to use your existing Identity Provider (IdP) to authenticate their identities (i.e. prove they are who they say they are).
-What makes Login with SSO unique compared to other tools is that it retains our end-to-end zero knowledge encryption model.
-Nobody at Bitwarden should have access to your Vault data and, importantly, neither should your Identity Provider.
+A: Login with SSO allows your employees to use your existing identity provider (IdP) to authenticate their identities.
+What makes login with SSO unique compared to other tools is that it retains our end-to-end zero knowledge encryption model.
+Nobody at Bitwarden should have access to your vault data and, importantly, neither should your identity provider.

-In practice, that means that anytime an employee logs in to Bitwarden using SSO, they’ll need to use their Master Password to decrypt their Vault, protecting your businesses’ critical credentials and secrets.
+In practice, that means that anytime an employee logs in to Bitwarden using SSO, they will need to use their master password to decrypt their vault, protecting your businesses’ critical credentials and secrets.

 Q: Do I still need to use Bitwarden Directory Connector?

 A: If you manage your Bitwarden group and collection assignments directly within Bitwarden, there is no need to leverage the Directory Connector.
 However, if you would like to have groups and users automatically synchronized with your organizations directory, we recommend using login with SSO in conjunction with Directory Connector for the most complete solution.